playframework/playframework/documentation/manual/working/javaGuide/main/pekko/JavaPekko.md

 This configuration ensures that Cluster Sharding for Akka Typed can be used seamlessly with Scala 3 and Akka HTTP versions that lack native Scala 3 artifacts.

-> **Note:** When doing such updates, keep in mind that you need to follow Akka's [Binary Compatibility Rules](https://doc.akka.io/docs/akka/2.6/common/binary-compatibility-rules.html).
-And if you are manually adding other Akka artifacts, remember to keep the version of all the Akka artifacts consistent since [mixed versioning is not allowed](https://doc.akka.io/docs/akka/2.6/common/binary-compatibility-rules.html#mixed-versioning-is-not-allowed).
+> **Note:** When doing such updates, keep in mind that you need to follow Pekko's [Binary Compatibility Rules](https://doc.akka.io/docs/akka/2.6/common/binary-compatibility-rules.html).
+And if you are manually adding other Pekko artifacts, remember to keep the version of all the Pekko artifacts consistent since [mixed versioning is not allowed](https://doc.akka.io/docs/akka/2.6/common/binary-compatibility-rules.html#mixed-versioning-is-not-allowed).

 > **Note:** When resolving dependencies, sbt will get the newest one declared for this project or added transitively.
-It means that if Play depends on a newer Akka (or Akka HTTP) version than the one you are declaring, Play's version wins.
+It means that if Play depends on a newer Pekko (or Pekko HTTP) version than the one you are declaring, Play's version wins.
 See more details about [how sbt does evictions here](https://www.scala-sbt.org/1.x/docs/Library-Management.html#Eviction+warning).